Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/New-AzDataMigrationToSqlVM.md

 ```

 ### -Scope
-Resource Id of the target resource (SQL VM or SQL Managed Instance)
+Resource Id of the target resource (SQL VM).
+For the Scope parameter, use the Scope of the SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.SqlVirtualMachine/SqlVirtualMachines/xyz-SqlVM) and not the Compute SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.Compute/virtualMachines/xyz-SqlVM)

 ```yaml
 Type: System.String